cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 ## Roadmap
 There are many dimensions to expand the VC capability on Alkemio.

-### Ineraction Modes
+### Interaction Modes
 Allowing the VC to be used separate from a question + response approach.
 For example that the VC has agency and can without being prompted contribute e.g. provide a weekly summary of the space activity.

 ### Additional Interactions patterns with VCs
-This is about providing acdditional modes for Users to interact with a VC:
+This is about providing additional modes for Users to interact with a VC:
 * **One-one**: allowing Users to interact with one-one with a VC.
-The access controles are still to be determined.
+The access controls are still to be determined.
 One option would be that this interaction is within a Space, but that the interaction is not visible to all  one-one, outside of membership of a Space.
 It may be that this is only feasible within the context of a Space, with the interaction then taking place in a direct conversation for the User.
 * **Refine before visible**: Allowing a User to refine the answer from a VC via interactions before making it visible in the wider community.

 ### AI Usage separate of VCs.